farginfirmware/fargin-firmware/mcu-apps/lua.coroutines/ReadMe.md

-"lua-coroutines"
+"lua.coroutines"

-This app is similar to the "gpio-objects" app, but with the introduction of Lua coroutines.
+This app is similar to the "gpio.objects" app, but with the introduction of Lua coroutines.

 The same gpio classes are used: